Ford F-150 Lightning: History

 In July 2019, Ford tested prototype electric test mules on existing F-150 chassis.
 This culminated in a record-setting demonstration test tow of 1250000 lb on rails.
 Chief engineer for the F-150, Linda Zhang, emphasized at the time that Ford intended to take the "built Ford tough [characteristics of] durability, capability, and productivity and [extend that into] a whole new arena" of electric trucks.

 Ford unveiled the truck, and released the model name on May 19, 2021, with production planned for spring of 2022.

 Ford received 69,500 refundable-deposit orders in the first four days after the announcement.

+with more than 100,000 reservations by June 11, 2021, less than a month following the unveiling.
+Ford also announced then that the company would offer digital services for subscription revenue that will change car sales from a single-time transaction process.

+By the end of 2021, Ford had received more than 200,000 Lightning reservations, a projected 3-year backlog at planned production rates.
+As of June 2022, demand was strong for early deliveries, with one dealer offering a used 2022 Ford F-150 Lightning Platinum at $100,000 above the base price for the model.

 By late May 2021, Ford had begun discussing other electric trucks beyond the F-series, such as the Expedition and Navigator, which are intended to be underpinned by their full-size EV truck chassis, as well as a smaller chassis which will be used for the Bronco, Explorer, and Aviator.

-By June 11, 2021, over 100,000 reservations were made, and Ford announced that the company would offer digital services for subscription revenue that will change car sales from a single-time transaction process.

-Ford had received more than 200,000 Lightning reservations for a 3-year backlog by the end of 2021.

 The first pickup was manufactured on April 18, 2022, with first delivery on May 26.
 In June 2022, Ford announced its intention to restructure its dealership model, including building an e-commerce platform where customers can buy EVs at non-negotiable prices in an effort to match Tesla’s profit margins.
-Ford also stated that it would spend $3.7 billion to hire 6,200 union workers to staff several assembly plants in Michigan, Ohio and Missouri in a bid to sell 2 million EVs a year by 2026.
+Ford also stated in June 2022 that it planned to spend $3.7 billion to hire 6,200 union workers to staff several assembly plants in Michigan, Ohio and Missouri in a bid to sell 2 million EVs a year by 2026.

-Since launching in May 2021, the 2023 Base Lightning Pro model jumped in price from $41,669 to $48,769 (including a $1,795 destination fee) whereas the top Platinum grades increased $6,100 to $98,669.

-Description
+In May 2023, Ford announced integration of the North American Charging System (NACS) into their electric vehicles.
+New built Ford electrics after 2024 will have native NACS charge ports on the vehicle.
+Existing Ford electric models will be able to connect to the NACS system and its chargers by use of an adapter.
+Both will thus have access to the extensive NACS charging network with more than 12,000 chargers in North America.
+The F-150 Lightning is ready to launch in Iceland, Norway, and South Africa in Late 2023, and Australasia in Early 2024 alongside the Mustang Mach-E.